 K.M.
-Jackson’s TO ME I WED (narrated by Diana Luke): This was such fun story, and the narrator did a great job making every single character’s completely unique.
-The ending was particularly wonderful and the Diana Luke brought the perfect amount of emotion to it.
+Jackson’s TO ME I WED (narrated by Diana Luke): This was such fun story, and the narrator did a great job making every single character’s voice completely unique.
+The ending was particularly wonderful and Diana Luke brought the perfect amount of emotion to it.

 Tessa Dare’s WHEN A SCOT TIES THE KNOT (narrated by Carmen Rose): Tessa Dare writes some of the best growly heroes out there, and Carmen Rose does a fantastic job bringing them to life.
 The narration captures the humour and sexual tension of the book so well.

 Jill Smolinski’s OBJECTS OF MY AFFECTION (narrated by Xe Sands): I suspect Sand’s languid drawl will be polarizing, but I loved it.
 The narration captured the main character’s personality and journey so well and completely elevated the entire experience.
 This one left me with a major book hangover.
-Be warned, though, this isn’t a romance novel, but I think romance fans will be more than satisfied with the ending
+Be warned, though, this isn’t a romance novel, but I think romance fans will be more than satisfied with the ending.

 REAL KIND OF LOVE is finally here!
 This is a lighthearted & funny romance about an introverted audiobook narrator who enlists her secret crush to pose as her boyfriend during a weeklong vacation with her large & over-the-top family.
 I hope you love reading it as much as I loved writing it!

 REAL KIND OF LOVE comes out June 5.
 Here’s an excerpt:

 “Strawberry jelly, cruller or bagel?”
 She held up the brown bag, pulling him from his thoughts.